 Boasting 2000 species of indigenous plants, going on a hike during your one day in Cape Agulhas is something you shouldn’t miss.
 You can choose several walking trails, but I would mention the two tracks inside the Cape Agulhas National Park.

-The circular 10.5 kilometers Two Ocean Trail takes you to a beautiful viewpoint overlooking the Atlantic and Indian Oceans.
+The circular 10.5-kilometer Two Ocean Trail takes you to a beautiful viewpoint overlooking the Atlantic and Indian Oceans.
 Starting from the Agulhas Rest Camp, with just one section to climb, it’s a flat leisure trail through the indigenous fynbos.
 Take lots of photos as the beauty of your surroundings is something not to forget.

 Keep your eyes open as you might spot mammals like the otter, porcupine, or genet!
 And look for the whales and dolphins!